scottzach1/AVC-Robot-Code/README.md

     - writing core code of the robot - can go up till quadrant B, but can't detect and follow the line properly

 Week 4:
+Monday 21st May
 - completing core code for robot
  - extending and improving code
     - having problems with our code, robot keeps moving around in circles when code is executed and run

  - AVC progress report due Monday 21st May, 11.59pm